If you're struggling with living costs

 Get your benefit paid early

-Most benefits can be paid early.
+Most benefits paid by the DWP can be paid early.
 This is known as a 'short term benefit advance'.

 You might be able to get your benefit paid early if:

 - you’ve claimed a benefit and are waiting for the first payment